findy-network/findy-network.github.io/content/en/blog/github-swiss-knife-3/index.md

 is injected from the supply chain through the version updates without us noticing it.
 However, we were willing to take the risk as we estimated that sparing a small team's resources would be more important than shielding the experimental code from theoretical attacks.

+> You should estimate the risk/effort ratio when automating crucial tasks.

 *CI enables the automatic merging of Dependabot PRs on pull request creation*: